-The market’s dividend yield has trended down partly because stocks have become more expensive over time and partly because companies have instead used their spare cash to buy back their own shares.
+The S&P 500’s dividend yield has been trending lower since 1982’s market trough, though it isn’t simply because of rising share prices.
+Rather, part of the reason is that companies have instead been using their spare cash to buy back their own shares.
 Historically, total shares outstanding have grown almost every year, as employees exercise stock options and companies issue new shares to raise cash or finance acquisitions.
 But that’s changed in recent decades: Corporations have become big buyers of their own stock, and these share buybacks have offset new issuance.

 Buybacks are seen as a more tax-efficient way of returning money to shareholders, because the money is used to cash out investors who want to depart without saddling remaining shareholders with taxable dividends.
 Buybacks may also reflect the current century’s slow-growth economy.
 With fewer chances for profitable expansion, some companies have decided instead to use spare cash to repurchase shares.